- What Causes Mouth Ulcers?

 So it seems progesterone levels may play a role in how susceptible we are to developing ulcers - although science doesn't really know why.

 It could be progesterone causes oral mucosal tissue to swell and encourages the growth of certain bacteria in the mouth, or because progesterone suppresses immune function slightly.

 On the other hand, high oestrogen can reduce B vitamin and folate levels.

 Smokers are more prone to suffering from mouth ulcers and smoking can slow healing time.

 Smoking depletes vitamin C levels (4), adversely affecting the immune system, and hot smoke can damage mouth tissue.

 Alcohol and spirits (5) can damage the protective oral mucosa, predisposing us to mouth ulcers.

 According to Drinkaware (6), recurrent ulcers can very occasionally be an early sign of mouth cancer, so always check with your GP if you're concerned.

 If acid from the stomach makes its way into the mouth, this can weaken the protective mucosal layer in the mouth and predispose you to mouth ulcers.

-This is a chemical which is added to toothpastes and mouthwash which helps them to foam.
+This is a chemical added to toothpastes and mouthwash which helps them to foam.

 Studies have linked SLS (7) to outbreaks of mouth ulcers.